 The First Letter of St. Paul to the Corinthians follows his Letter to the Romans in the New Testament of the Bible.
 Paul then wrote a Second Letter to the Corinthians, again in response to issues that arose with time.

-The First Letter of St. Paul to the Corinthians is one of the most quoted of his Epistles, and in fact one of the most quoted books of the Bible, particularly the passage on Love.
-The book is rich in content, as it refers to the message of the Cross and Christ Crucified (1:18-23); Communion, the Memorial of the Last Supper, the charismatic gifts of the Holy Spirit (Chapter 12), on love (Chapter 13), and on the Resurrection of Christ and of the Body (Chapter 15).
+The First Letter of St. Paul to the Corinthians is one of the most quoted of his Epistles and in fact of the Bible, particularly the passage on Love.
+The book is rich in content, as it refers to the message of the Cross and Christ Crucified (1:18-23); Communion, the Memorial of the Last Supper (Chapter 11); the charismatic gifts of the Holy Spirit (Chapter 12); on love (Chapter 13); and on the Resurrection of Christ and of the Body (Chapter 15).